-- 2. Form 6770 must also be completed by the City and submitted to KPPA with: - A notarized statement indicating there are no pending administrative charges from the agency the officer retired from; and - For retired police officers of KERS and CERS, a certification of participation from the Kentucky Department of Criminal Justice Training, stating the member participated in the KLEFPF; or - For retired officers of SPRS, certification from the Kentucky State Police that the individual retired as a commissioned officer pursuant to Kentucky Revised Statute Chapter 16.
+2. Form 6770 - City Appointment of Retired Police Officer must also be completed by the City and submitted to KPPA with:

+- A notarized statement indicating there are no pending administrative charges from the agency the officer retired from; and - For retired police officers of KERS and CERS, a certification from the Kentucky Department of Criminal Justice Training, verifying the member participated in the KLEFPF; or - For retired officers of SPRS, certification from the Kentucky State Police verifying the individual retired as a commissioned officer pursuant to Kentucky Revised Statute Chapter 16.